 GNU Wget 1.20.3 for Windows

 Solid state hard drives (SSDs) are a newer type of hard drive which use flash memory instead of a spinning platter to store information.
 With no moving parts and very fast read and write times, they use less power and break less frequently than regular hard drives do.
-Though still somewhat more expensive than mechanical hard drives, the price of SSDs has dropped dramatically in recent years and now is a very good time to upgrade to an SSD.
+Though still somewhat more expensive than mechanical hard drives, the price of SSDs dropped dramatically in 2019 and now is a very good time to upgrade to an SSD.

 Do yourself a favor and pick up a new solid state drive from Amazon.com.
 Then contact us for expert installation when it arrives.
 In most cases, it is pretty straightforward for us to clone (copy) your existing Windows installation, programs, iTunes, pictures, and all onto your new drive in a short amount of time and this will be the best upgrade you have ever done to speed up your computer.
 Your bank account will thank you, too!